 In the context of this study, the Theory of Planned Behaviour (TPB) provides a comprehensive framework for understanding the intentions and behaviours of small-scale crop farmers as they adopt coping strategies for climate change.
 TPB posits that the behavioural intentions of these farmers are shaped by three key factors: attitudes, subjective norms, and perceived behavioural control.
-Farmers’ attitudes toward coping strategies are significantly influenced by their perceptions of the effectiveness and feasibility of these practices, playing a critical role in shaping their intentions to adopt them.
+Farmers’ attitudes toward coping strategies are significantly influenced by their perceptions of the effectiveness and feasibility of these practices, which play a critical role in shaping their intentions to adopt them.
 For example, if farmers believe that specific strategies will lead to improved yields and greater food security, they are more likely to embrace those practices.
 Additionally, subjective norms reflect the social pressures and expectations from influential figures such as family members, peers, and agricultural extension advisors.
 These norms can provide essential social validation and reinforce the acceptability of particular strategies within the community, thereby influencing farmers’ decisions.
 Moreover, perceived behavioural control encompasses farmers’ beliefs in their ability to implement these coping strategies successfully.
-This perception is crucial for understanding their intentions, as it determines whether farmers feel empowered to act.
+This perception is crucial for understanding their intentions as it determines whether farmers feel empowered to act.
 When farmers recognize they have the necessary resources, skills, and support, they are more inclined to adopt climate-resilient practices.

 By examining these psychological factors, this study aims to elucidate the underlying motivations that drive farmers’ decision-making processes.
 This insight will inform the development of targeted interventions and policies designed to support adopting climateresilient agricultural practices, ultimately enhancing the resilience of farmers in the Eastern Cape Province against the challenges posed by climate change.
 By integrating these components, the TPB provides insights into how awareness of climate change and personal and social factors affect farmers’ decisions to adapt.
 This study highlights that increased awareness of climate impacts and effective communication about adaptation options can enhance farmers’ confidence and willingness to change their practices, thereby improving food security and resilience in the face of climate variability.
-By addressing attitudes, subjective norms, and perceived behavioural control, stakeholders can create tailored initiatives that resonate with farmers’ motivations and capabilities.
+By addressing attitudes, subjective norms, and perceived behavioral control, stakeholders can create tailored initiatives that resonate with farmers’ motivations and capabilities.
 Such concerted efforts and intentions are essential for fostering increased adoption of adaptive practices, ultimately bolstering farm productivity and fortifying the resilience of agricultural communities in the Eastern Cape Province in the face of climate change challenges.
 Figure 1 illustrates the application of the Theory of Planned Behaviour within the context of this study.